"""Compiling grammar for efficient token mask generation."""

 self._handle.compile_json_schema(

-schema_str, any_whitespace, indent, separators, strict_mode
+schema_str, any_whitespace, indent, separators, strict_mode, max_whitespace_cnt

 )